Pharmaceutical Serialization

 Pharmaceutical Serialization is the process of assigning a unique, traceable serial number to every saleable unit of medicine and linking that code to key product and supply chain data.
 Each pack receives its own identity, typically encoded in a 2D Data Matrix or secure QR code, so that it can be individually verified and tracked from the production line all the way to the patient.

 Serialization sits at the heart of modern pharmaceutical track and trace systems.
 It enables regulators, manufacturers, wholesalers, and pharmacies to check whether a pack is genuine, where it was produced, which batch it belongs to, and whether it has already been dispensed or recalled.
-Without serialization, it is much harder to keep falsified, diverted, or stolen medicines out of legitimate supply chains.

 Why Pharmaceutical Serialization Matters